QUAIL SEEDS

 But how can you plant cover crops when the beds are still full of summer plants?
 Here are some options:

 • Broadcast the seed of your cover crop while the existing crop is still in place.
 This is easiest if the crop is fairly upright, but possible for most.
 It's called undersowing.
 Clover is a great crop for undersowing; it doesn't need as much sun as grains do, and the small seeds don't need to be deeply buried.
+However, you need to plant clover while the days are still warm, for good growth.
+If the weather has gotten cool, grains or Bee's Friend Phacelia will sprout better.

 • Are your summer crops still actually producing?
 If they aren't giving good harvests, move on.
 You'll make spring planting easy by building the soil and preventing weeds now.